mikaelpatel/Arduino-Scheduler/README.md

 # Arduino-Scheduler

-This library implements a sub-set of Arduino Scheduler class.
+This library implements an extended sub-set of Arduino Scheduler class.
 Multiple loop() functions may be started and run in a collaborative multi-tasking style.
 The tasks are run until they call yield().

 The Arduino yield() function is replaced by a SchedulerClass implementation which allows context switching.
 A task must call